nate-strauser/meteor-cookbook/date-time-moment/recipe.md

 # Dates/Times with MomentJS

-Dates and times are vital to almost all applications and can be quite tricky to deal with.
-Fortunately by using moment and some other packages can make it almost too easy in your meteor apps.
+Dates and times are vital to almost all applications and can be quite tricky to properly utilize.
+Fortunately, by using moment and some other packages you can make it quite simple for your meteor applications.

 ----------